Molugan/AI_summer_school/README.md

 # AI_summer_school
-(French only) TDs de l'école d'été de Madagascar
+(French only) Introduction à la vision par ordinateur et à pytorch

-## I don't speaker french where can I find a good AI summer school ?
+## I don't speake french where can I find a good AI summer school ?

 Many other courses exist.
 For example I can recommend you the excellent [fast.ai](fast.ai)